theriley106/FormerPizzaHuts/README.md

 http://geo1.ggpht.com/cbk?panoid={panoid}&output=thumbnail&cb_client=search.LOCAL_UNIVERSAL.gps&thumb=2&w=2000&h=2000&yaw={cameraTilt}&pitch=0&thumbfov=100

-The program will extract 17 images from each address using camera orientation values ranging from 0 to 340.
+After pulling the panoid it will extract 17 images from each address using camera orientation values ranging from 0 to 340.
 Additionally, camera orientation values are "randomized" by adding a random float between 0 and 1 to the orientaiton.
 This does not significantly affect the camera orientation, but it prevents bot detection when accessing this API endpoint frequently.

 ```python